Empirical Bayes Estimation in Heterogeneous Coefficient Panel Models: Empirical Analysis of Income Dynamics

 Lastly, we consider one-period-ahead predictions of $(Y_{i,T_i})_{i=1}^N$ using a sample that holds out final-period observations.
 Figure~\ref{fig:PSID:post:prec} compares the resulting predictions and prediction errors from the individual MLE and the EB methods.
 The one-period-ahead prediction of $Y_{i,T_i}$ is computed as

 where the hats indicate either EB or individual-level MLE estimates.
-The EB estimators are obtained by reestimating the \NPM\ using the sample that excludes the last-period observations, i.e., $\{(Y_{it}, X_{2,it}) : i=1,\ldots, N; t=1,\ldots, T_i-1\}$.
-As shown in Figure~\ref{fig:PSID:prior:dist}, both predictions and prediction errors from EB exhibit substantial shrinkage compared to those based on MLE, resulting in variance reductions of approximately $25\%$ for predictions and $20\%$ for prediction errors.
+As shown in Figure~\ref{fig:PSID:prior:dist}, the EB method exhibits substantial shrinkage, reducing the variance of the predicted values by approximately 25\% compared to the MLE.
+This translates into improved forecasting performance, leading to a variance reduction of approximately 20\% in the prediction errors.

-We now discuss the estimation results concerning the joint distribution of the random components.
 As shown in Table~\ref{tab:PSID:prior:moments}, a notable feature is the negative correlation between $a_i$ and $b_i$.
-To further examine this relationship, the left panel of Figure~\ref{fig:exp-var-profile} plots the EB estimate pairs $(\hat a_i^{\mathrm{EB}}, \hat b_i^{\mathrm{EB}})$ for $N = 938$ individuals, revealing a clear negative association between the individual intercepts $\hat a_i^{\mathrm{EB}}$ and slopes $\hat b_i^{\mathrm{EB}}$.\footnote{For completeness, Figure~\ref{fig:PSID:post:dist} in Appendix~\ref{appendix:pairwise:EB} presents all pairwise scatter plots of the EB estimates for \(\theta_i\).} To explore the experience profile in the cross-section, we use the estimated moments in Table~\ref{tab:PSID:prior:moments} to compute the cross-sectional prior variance of \(a_i + b_i x\), which captures the deviation of an individual's income trajectory at \(X_{2,it} = x\) from the average.
+To further examine this relationship, the left panel of Figure~\ref{fig:exp-var-profile} plots the EB estimate pairs $(\hat a_i^{\mathrm{EB}}, \hat b_i^{\mathrm{EB}})$ for $N = 938$ individuals, revealing a clear negative association between the individual intercepts $\hat a_i^{\mathrm{EB}}$ and slopes $\hat b_i^{\mathrm{EB}}$.\footnote{ Figure~\ref{fig:PSID:post:dist} in Appendix~\ref{appendix:pairwise:EB} presents all pairwise scatter plots of the EB estimates for \(\theta_i\).} To explore the experience profile in the cross-section, we use the estimated moments in Table~\ref{tab:PSID:prior:moments} to compute the cross-sectional prior variance of \(a_i + b_i x\), which captures the deviation of an individual's income trajectory at \(X_{2,it} = x\) from the average.
 The mapping \(x \mapsto \mathbb{V}_{\hat G}(a_i + b_i x)\), shown in the right panel of Figure~\ref{fig:exp-var-profile}, indicates that the variance declines up to about \(x = 1\) (ten years of experience) and increases thereafter.
 This non-monotonic pattern arises from the negative covariance between \(a_i\) and \(b_i\).
 Interestingly, a similar U-shaped relationship between the log variance of residual earnings and experience is documented in \citet[Chapter~6, p.104]{Mincer:1974}, who attributes it to ``a weak correlation between post-school investment ratios and earning capacity.''

 {

 }